tytydraco/yessleep/out/I_recently_started_working_at_a_fast_food_restaurant_Something_weird_happened_during_the_night_shift_PART_2.md

 "Listen," I started.
 "Something... is happening.
 It got to Jorge and now it wants me.
 When was the last time you talked to him?"

-"Well...
-I dunno.
+"Well, I dunno.
 He stopped responding to my texts after he quit.
 Like, ghosted."

 "Do you have his address?"